Japan’s Spiritual Powerhouse: Dewa Sanzan

 By becoming Sokushinbutsu, the monks believed they could provide salvation to the people by proving that Buddhahood was attainable in the current world.
 Churenji and Dainichibo Temples on Mt.
 Yudono are home to some Sokushinbutsu, and there are a few others scattered around housed in temples scattered throughout Yamagata and the surrounding prefectures.
 Learn all about religion in Japan and on the Dewa Sanzan with this article.

-As training ground for centuries of Haguro Yamabushi, The Dewa Sanzan have developed a truly mystical atmosphere leading it to become north Japan’s premiere location for spiritual rebirth.
-Make the pilgrimage to the Shukubo and Five Story Pagoda of Mt.
+As training ground for centuries of Haguro Yamabushi, The Dewa Sanzan have developed a truly mystical atmosphere leading it to become Japan’s spiritual powerhouse.
+Make the journey to the Shukubo and Five Story Pagoda of Mt.
 Haguro, top the towering peaks of Mt.
 Gassan, and explore the mysteries of Mt.
 Yudono and you too will feel reborn.

 Tim Bunting is a Dewa Sanzan Shrine Yamabushi with over 10 years’ experience living beneath the three mystical peaks.
 He is a self-professed Dewa Sanzan nerd, and is currently working on the Yamabushido project and Dewa Sanzan Monzenmachi Project with Megurun Inc. His roles including assisting in Yamabushi trainings, translating, interpreting, and curating Dewasanzan.com.